 6. You’re Not Confident in Your Bookkeeping Skills

-You may be an expert at what you do—whether that’s designing websites, writing copy or taking beautiful photographs.
-But, you cannot be an expert at everything.
+You may be an expert at what you do—whether that’s designing websites, writing copy, or taking beautiful photographs.
+But you can’t be an expert at everything.

-If you have doubts about whether you’re managing your books properly—maybe you feel like you’re always missing out on tax deductions—hire a bookkeeper for peace of mind.
+So if you have doubts about whether you’re managing your books properly—maybe you’re unsure about the integrity of your financial records—hire a bookkeeper for peace of mind.

-9. You’re Overpaying an Accountant to Do Your Bookkeeping
+7. You’re Paying Your Accountant to Do Your Bookkeeping

 Bookkeeping and accounting are not the same.
-Bookkeepers record financial transactions and accountants analyze and interpret this financial data.
+Bookkeepers record financial transactions (as we discussed earlier), while accountants analyze and interpret this financial data.
 Accountants plan.
 They forecast.
 They offer financial and tax advice.

-As small business owners, we pride ourselves in a DIY approach.
+As small business owners, we tend to pride ourselves on our DIY approach.
 And why wouldn’t we?
-It served us so well when we started our business.
-And it’s no surprise that many of us choose to do our books ourselves.
+It served us so well when we first started out.

-But this DIY approach to bookkeeping becomes counterproductive as our business grows.
+But taking a DIY approach to bookkeeping becomes counterproductive as our business grows.
 With growth comes new responsibilities and an ever-growing list of to-dos.
 At some point, something has to give, and you’ll need to hire a bookkeeper.
-This post provided 9 signs that you may just have reached that point.